mmankey/Nodemailer-Gmail/README.md

-# Nodemailer-Testing
+# Nodemailer-Gmail

-This code works with nodemailer and Gmail to send email from JavaScript in Node.js via a Gmail account.
+This code works with [Nodemailer](https://nodemailer.com/) and Gmail to send email from JavaScript in Node.js via a Gmail account.
 You will need to supply your own gmail account and password ;)

 # Additional Considerations
 - You need to enable "Allow Less Secure Apps" in your Google security settings to allow for a Gmail address to be used as the sender.
 Otherwise google will reject the login at authentication.
 See https://myaccount.google.com/lesssecureapps